akkadotnet/Akka.Persistence.MongoDB/src/Akka.Persistence.MongoDb.Hosting/README.md

 * `journalOptions` __MongoDbJournalOptions__

-  An `MongoDbJournalOptions` instance to configure the SqlServer journal.
+  An `MongoDbJournalOptions` instance to configure the MongoDB journal.

 * `snapshotOptions` __MongoDbSnapshotOptions__

-  An `MongoDbSnapshotOptions` instance to configure the SqlServer snapshot store.
+  An `MongoDbSnapshotOptions` instance to configure the MongoDB snapshot store.

 ## Example